DataDog/osv-scanner/README.md

 ### NPM / PNPM

-- Only dependencies declared with a version using semver is supported.
-Versions declared as `file:*` will be filtered
+- Only dependencies declared with a version using semver are supported.
+Versions declared as `file:*` will be filtered out.

 ### Maven